adrianmcphee/smarterbase/README.md

 - **JOINs and aggregations** - Complex queries
 - **Multi-server deployments** - Replication, clustering
 - **More than ~1M rows/table** - Query planner benefits kick in

-Export to PostgreSQL anytime.
-Your queries already work.

 ---